 When To See The Doctor

-In everyday life the hundreds of lymph nodes are unnoticed as they perform their job of filtering the lymph fluid throughout the body.
-With some nodes under muscle and tissues in the body and some are closer to the skins surface.
+In everyday life, the hundreds of lymph nodes are unnoticed as they perform their job of filtering the lymph fluid throughout the body.
+With some nodes under muscle and tissues in the body and some are closer to the surface of the skin.
 The latter are more noticeable when they are swollen.
 Some of the signs that they should be examined by a medical professional include the following:

 - Fixed position

 - Rapidly increases in size

 - The skin on or around is red and inflamed

 Additional signs of a serious medical condition are unexplained weight loss, flu-like symptoms, persistent fever, night sweats, and difficulty swallowing.
 If any of these signs last longer than 1-2 weeks, contact your doctor and schedule an appointment.

 Only a healthcare professional can properly diagnose the cause of the swelling, enlargement, or tenderness.
 Now you can use your knowledge of knowing the “A” and “B” List of causes to distinguish the possible reasons for the swelling.
 We all know, it is better to get a medical exam than to allow a serious illness to go undiagnosed or untreated.